-A parallel Turing machine (PTM) is a set of identical sequential Turing machines (STM's) cooperating on two common tapes - storage tape and input tape [5].
+Informally, a parallel Turing machine (PTM) is a set of identical sequential Turing machines (STM's) cooperating on two common tapes - storage tape and input tape [6].
 Moreover, STM's which represent the individual processors of the parallel computer can multiply themselves in the course of computation.
-In [5] it is shown, for example, that every PTM can be simulated by an STM in polynomial time, and that the PTM cannot be simulated by any sequential Turing machine in linear space.
+In [6] it is shown, for example, that every PTM can be simulated by an STM in polynomial time, and that the PTMcannot be simulated by any sequential Turing machine in linear space.

-In [1], two-dimensional version of PTM was investigated.
-On the other hand, due to the advances in many application areas such as computer vision, robotics, and so forth, it has become increasingly appearnt that the study of three-dimensional pattern processing has been of crucial importance.
-Thus, we think that the research of three-dimensional automata as a computational model of three-dimensional pattern processing has also been meaningful.
-During the past about twenty-five years, automata on a three-dimensional tape have been proposed and several properties of such automata have been obtained.
-In this paper, we propose a three-dimensional parallel Turing machine (3-PTM), and investigate its some properties.
-Especially, we deal with a hardware-bounded 3-PTM, a variant of the 3-PTM, whose inputs are restricted to cubic ones.
-The hardware-bounded 3-PTM is a 3-PTM, the number of whose processors is bounded by a constant or variable depending on the size of inputs.
-The investigation of hardware-bounded 3-PTM's is more useful than that of 3-PTM's from the practical point of view.
+In [1,2], two- or three-dimensional version of PTMwas investigated.
+On the other hand, due to the advances in many application areas such as motion picture processing, computer animation, and so forth, it has become increasingly apparent that the study of four-dimensional pattern processing has been of crucial importance.
+Thus, we think that the study of four-dimensional automata as a computational model of four-dimensional pattern processing has also been meaningful.
+During the past about seven years, automata on a four-dimensional tape have been proposed and several properties of such automata have been obtained.
+In this paper, we propose a four-dimensional parallel Turing machine (4-PTM), and investigate its some properties.
+Especially, we deal with a hardwarebounded 4-PTM, a variant of the 4-PTM, which each side-length of each input tape is equivalent.